 Guest Speakers Provide Context at Arts Umbrella Architecture Intensive

 Over the course of a week this summer, Arts Umbrella, in partnership with BTY Group, ran our first-ever Architecture Intensive.
-Aimed at young artists who aspire to be architects, as well as those interested in urban planning, model-making, and better understanding the world around us, this program brought several guest architects to our studios.
+The program is aimed at young artists who aspire to be architects, as well as those interested in urban planning, model-making, and better understanding the world around us.
+Program lead, architect, and instructor Graham Smith brought in several guest architects to our studios.
 Through the sharing of their expertise, these architects shared projects and talked about how their work impacts the world we live in.